jakobhellermann/cargo-watt/README.md

 ![Profile with watt](./assets/profile-watt.png)

 That's a difference of 6 seconds vs 17 seconds, so not bad.
-Of course, in a real project you're gonna have a more non-macro crates, but it's still faster.
+Of course, in a real project you're gonna have a more non-macro crates so the speed-up is less noticable, but it's still faster.

 <br>